-Gas infrastructure and pipeline safety
+Gas pipeline and infrastructure safety

 Energy Safe Victoria regulates the safety of gas infrastructure and licensed pipelines in Victoria.
 We are responsible for ensuring the public is protected from environmental, health and safety risks resulting from the operation of licensed pipelines, and for ensuring the safe conveyance, sale, supply, and use of gas.

 Regulation is conducted in accordance with the Gas Safety Act 1997, Pipelines Act 2005 and Gas Industry Act 2001 (the Acts).
-Find them on our legislation page.

 ESV audits, monitors and reviews safety framework and construction and operation activities undertaken by the industry participants.
 In doing so, compliance is assessed in accordance with the applicable Australian and International Standards.